phillipeaton/JETPAC_VIC-20_disassembly/README.md

 The project originally started off to find out how the smooth sprite graphics worked, I had an idea in my head, but wanted to see if this was indeed how it was done.
 However, JETPAC was not built on existing set of libraries, the original Sinclair ZX Spectrum version of the game was completely original and the VIC-20 version was a port of that.

-The graphics engine was not standalone, it's completely embedded into the rest of the game code, so I, inevitibly, ended up reverse a lot more than just a sprite engine.
+The graphics engine was not standalone, it's completely embedded into the rest of the game code, so I, inevitably, ended up reverse a lot more than just a sprite engine.
 In the end I just decided to do all of it.
 The point then became how to reveal the secrets of the VIC-20 version of the game, given it was the only ULTIMATE game produced on the VIC-20 and thus is somewhat unique.

 ### Source Code Map